Relaxed Gaussian process interpolation: a goal-oriented approach to Bayesian optimization: Relaxed Gaussian Process Interpolation

 \subsection{Relaxed Interpolation}

-The example in the introduction (see Figures~\ref{fig:rb_function}--\ref{fig:rb_slack}) suggests that, in order to gain accuracy over a range of values of interest, it can be beneficial to relax interpolation constraints outside this range.
-More precisely, the probabilistic model in Figure~\ref{fig:rb_slack} interpolates data lying below a selected threshold~$t$, and when data are above $t$, the model only keeps the information that the data exceeds~$t$.
+The example in the introduction (see \crefrange{fig:rb_function}{fig:rb_slack}) suggests that, in order to gain accuracy over a range of values of interest, it can be beneficial to relax interpolation constraints outside this range.
+More precisely, the probabilistic model in \cref{fig:rb_slack} interpolates data lying below a selected threshold~$t$, and when data are above $t$, the model only keeps the information that the data exceeds~$t$.